Catfish are not a glamour fish for the majority of Oregon sport anglers, but those who chase them can be richly rewarded.

 Also fair fishing for stocked channels, especially before the summer weeds take over.
 This pond is just east of I-5 on the north side of Woodburn.

-Bullhead Catfish Fishing in Oregon
+Bullhead Catfish Fishing

 These fish are just about everywhere, and frankly in most waters they are usually too small for sport anglers to bother.
 But here are a few places where fishing for them is definitely worthwhile: